Home

 Mang Juan built a makeshift stage for the visiting actors.

-4) Point to the place of action
+4) Points to the place of action

 Nagsayawan/ ng twist/ sa quadrangle/ ng munisipyo/ ang mga matatandang/ panauhin.